|Quarter||Reporting Period||Deadline for Submission to SEPA|

 The reporting periods and submission deadlines are shown above.
 Late submission or submissions of poor quality data may affect compliance scores.

-Operators are asked to submit their waste data returns in Excel format using the standard Licensed/Permitted Site Return (LSR) form and guidance provided below.
+Operators are asked to submit their waste data returns in Excel format (.xlsx) using the standard Licensed/Permitted Site Return (LSR) form and guidance provided below.
 Please check this webpage regularly for any updates to the return form or guidance.

 Further information on the coding of waste is available: